Reduce redundant tasks

 Track status updates across your firm's cases

 Set the status of a case to Open, Pending, or Closed.
 Use notes and secure messages to easily share updates on a case.
+And allow collaborations between colleagues for more efficient processing of cases thanks to our state of the art legal software solution.

 See real-time case developments

 Track every change made to a legal case including new time entries and documents.
 See who made what change and when.
+Collaborate efficiently and get the best outcome for your clients by being able to access all the documents you require to work on the case.

 Standardize tracking of key case details